How Slack helped HubSpot scale its award-winning culture

-HubSpot is heavily invested in its workplace culture.
-So much so that the company, based in Cambridge, Massachusetts, sets out its values in a 128-slide presentation, which has been viewed more than 4 million times on LinkedIn’s SlideShare.
+HubSpot is invested in workplace culture, big-time.
+So much so that the Cambridge, Massachusetts–based company spells out its values in a 128-slide presentation, which has been viewed more than 4 million times on LinkedIn’s SlideShare.

 HubSpot’s Chief People Officer, Katie Burke, has set the culture bar high.
 “We want people to be over the moon,” she says, “doing cartwheels and backflips, happy every day coming to work.
 That’s the standard I hold our team to.”

 So far, the investment has paid off.
-The inbound marketing and sales software company regularly tops lists of best places to work and attracts new talent in droves.
+The inbound marketing and sales software company regularly tops best-places-to-work lists and attracts new talent in droves.
 It has scaled from 50 employees in 2008 to 2,500 HubSpotters today.
-It’s opened international offices in Portsmouth, Dublin, Berlin, Tokyo, Sydney, Singapore and Bogotá and plans to expand to Paris this year as part of a global recruitment drive.
+It’s opened international offices in Portsmouth, Dublin, Berlin, Tokyo, Sydney, Singapore and Bogotá and plans to expand to Paris this year amid a global hiring push.

-Now more than ever, it’s critical for HubSpot to get its culture right – to foster authentic and meaningful connections, regardless of location, role or length of service.
-Katie needed an intuitive, adaptable tool that encourages community and collaboration across the globe.
+Now more than ever, it’s critical for HubSpot to get its culture right—to foster authentic and meaningful connections, regardless of location, role or tenure.
+Burke needed an intuitive, adaptable tool that encourages community and collaboration across the globe.
 That’s where Slack comes in.

 “With Slack, employees have instant access to 2,500 people globally, all conspiring to help them.
 That feels right away like you’re part of a bigger picture, that you belong.”